joskimsey/PythonCrashCourse/README.md

 # Python language
-Exercises and projects from the book python crash course and automating the oring stuff with python
+Exercises and projects from the book python crash course and automating the boring stuff with python